International Bureau of Weights and Measures: Geodetic standards and the Expositions Universelles (1855 /1867)

 The Earth measurements thus underscored the importance of scientific methods at a time when statistics were implemented in geodesy.
 As a leading scientist of his time, Carlos Ibáñez e Ibáñez de Ibero was one of the 81 initial members of the International Statistical Institute (ISI) and delegate of Spain to the first ISI session (now called World Statistic Congress) in Rome in 1887.
 On the sidelines of the Exposition Universelle (1855) and the second Congress of Statistics held in Paris, an association with a view to obtaining a uniform decimal system of measures, weights and currencies was created in 1855.
 Under the impetus of this association, a Committee for Weights and Measures and Monies (French: Comité des poids, mesures et monnaies) would be created during the Exposition Universelle (1867) in Paris and would call for the international adoption of the metric system.

+At the 1867 Universal Exposition in Paris, the Netherland, Switzerland, Russia, the United States and Spain were respectively represented by Edouard Henri von Baumhauer, Carl Feer-Herzog, Moritz von Jacobi, Samuel B. Ruggles, and Ramón de la Sagra on the Weights and Measures and Currency Committee of the Association for the Promotion of the Metric System, which was presided by Claude-Louis Mathieu, with Edmond Becquerel as vice-president, Leone Levi and Henri Baudrillart as secretaries.
+The Committee was composed of representatives from France, the Netherlands, Belgium, Prussia and the North German Confederation, South German States, Austria, Switzerland, Spain, Denmark, Sweden and Norway, Russia, Italy, the Ottoman Empire, Egypt, Japan and China, Morocco and Tunis, Brazil, the United States of America, and the United Kingdom of Great Britain and Ireland.

 The metre and Struve Geodetic Arc (1816/1855)

 In 1858, a Technical Commission was set up to continue cadastral surveying inaugurated under Muhammad Ali.
 This Commission suggested to buy geodetic devices which were ordered in France.
 Mohammed Sa'id Pasha entrusted to Ismail Mustafa al-Falaki the study of the precision apparatus calibrated against the metre intended to measure geodetic baselines and built by Jean Brunner in Paris.
 Ismail Mustafa had the task to carry out the experiments necessary for determining the expansion coefficients of the two platinum and brass bars, and to compare the Egyptian standard with a known standard.
 The Spanish standard designed by Carlos Ibáñez e Ibáñez de Ibero and Frutos Saavedra Meneses was chosen for this purpose, as it had served as a model for the construction of the Egyptian standard.